Research-as-a-Code/Research_as_a_Code/memories/UDR_UNBOUNDLOCALERROR_FIX.md

-# UDF UnboundLocalError Fix - Variable Initialization
+# UDR UnboundLocalError Fix - Variable Initialization

 **Date**: November 18, 2025
-**Issue**: UDF execution failing with "cannot access local variable 'report' where it is not associated with a value"
+**Issue**: UDR execution failing with "cannot access local variable 'report' where it is not associated with a value"
 **Status**: ✅ **RESOLVED** - Updated prompt to require variable initialization

 ---